PLSysSec/llvm-project-cet/clang/docs/ClangCommandLineReference.rst

 .. option:: -funique-section-names, -fno-unique-section-names

-Use unique names for text and data sections
+Use unique names for text and data sections (ELF Only)

 .. option:: -funit-at-a-time, -fno-unit-at-a-time